Thomas Polk Park: History

-On March 13, 2023 the Charlotte City Council approved a proposal to reinvigorate and rename the park after Hugh McColl, former Chairman and CEO of Bank of America.

 Design and features

 The park was designed with strong diagonal lines crossing the intersection to reinforce the streets grid.
 Designed as a respite for Uptown workers to enjoy a break in their day and a refreshment amongst lush plantings and a 30 ft cascading waterfall.
-The park incorporates: Relief map in bronze and granite shows Charlotte in 1780, at the Battle of Charlotte.
+The park had also incorporated a relief map in bronze and granite shows Charlotte in 1780, at the Battle of Charlotte.
 Red granite in various shades reflects the Piedmont's distinctive red clay.
 Patterns inspired by Indian motifs connect the four corners and recall Trade and Tryon as Indian paths.
 Granite pillars 25 ft high act as gateways and, with carved dates and figures, memorialize historic events.

-Water features tie the other three corners to Plaza Park.
-Markers emphasize historic themes on each corner: gold mining, commerce, cotton and textiles.
-Mecklenburg Declaration of Independence and the Battle of Charlotte are the themes at Independence Center.